microsoft/hlsl-specs/proposals/0021-root-signature-in-clang.md

 diagnostic.

-In clang code generation, the HLSLRootSignatureAttr in AST will be translated into a global variable with struct type to express the layout and metadata to save things like static sampler, root flags, space and NumDescriptors in LLVM IR.
+In clang code generation, the HLSLRootSignatureAttr in AST will be translated into metadata to express the layout and things like static sampler, root flags, space and NumDescriptors in LLVM IR.

 CGHLSLRuntime will generate metadata to link the global variable as root signature for given entry function.